About South Bay InsightLA

 Christine Campisi is a meditation and mindfulness teacher based in the South Bay.
 She completed a 2-year Mindfulness Meditation Teacher certification program taught by Jack Kornfield and Tara Brach in 2022.
 She facilitates guided meditation bi-weekly for Cancer Support Community, a nonprofit organization that provides emotional and social support to people affected by cancer.
 She taught a mindfulness class and is featured in their online support resources.
 Christine has been a hospice volunteer at Caring House, an end-of-life facility, for six years.
 She is also on board to facilitate a bereavement group at Torrance Memorial Medical Center (TMMC), as part of their counseling and support services.
 Christine is an alternate teacher at South Bay InsightLA

 been a practitioner of yoga and meditation since her teenage years.
 Her professional life has included classroom teaching, parenting trainings, adult education, and college teaching.
 She is a 2008 graduate of Spirit Rock Meditation Center’s Community Dharma

 Leader Training, and has led groups including ILA’s Family Program, mindfulness classes, and the weekly Tuesday Night Sitting Group at Loyola Marymount University.
 Maureen co-leads, with Trudy Goodman, ILA’s Facilitator Training Program.
 She also teaches in the Mindful USC program and other community sites.
 She is currently with one of the teams of teachers anchoring the monthly Mindful of Whiteness: Anti-Racism Practices for White People group at InsightLA.
-Maureen is a South Bay InsightLA teacher at the LMU/Redondo Beach Community Practice Group.
+Maureen is a South Bay InsightLA teacher at the Tuesday Evening Meditation Practice Group.